 11. All students occupying Seminary dormitories must pay the board charge in full; no reduction will be made for meals missed.
 The Seminary is not equipped to serve special diets; students requiring such service will need to seek lodging and meals off campus.
 The use of the dormitories is limited to patrons of the dining room.
 No meal is served on Sundays at noon; a buffet supper is served on Sunday evenings.
 Breakfast only is served on Thanksgiving day and Christmas day.
+No evening meal is served on the day of the Founder's Banquet.
 Quoted rates are dependent upon provision and labor costs remaining stable.
-The dining room charges must be paid in full quarterly payments in advance, the first not later than enrollment day of the semester, and the others (\$47.25 each) for the fall of 1957 on October 12, November 9, and December 7, and for the spring semester for 1958 on February 15, March 15 and April 12, (\$44.65 each) unless the student elects to pay two or more guarterly payments in advance.
+The dining room charges must be paid in full quarterly payments in advance, the first not later than enrollment day of the semester, and the others (\$52.00 each) for the fall of 1958 on October 11, November 8, and December 6, and for the spring will be made upon the following schedule.
+Refunds will be made only in semester for 1959 on February 14, March 14 and April 11, (\$49.10 each) unless the student elects to pay two or more quarterly payments in advance.
 Students who expect to work to earn their expenses should come prepared to make initial payments in full in advance and accumulate money from their work for future advance payments.
-A student who becomes in arrears in his board bill will not be eligible to continue to receive dining room service nor dormitory privileges unless satisfactory arrangement is made promptly with the Business Office.
-Refunds, when approved, will be made on an equitable basis.
-The charge for the fall For the spring semester of 1958 it is.....178.60
+A student who becomes in arrears in his board bill will not be eligible to continue to receive dining room service nor dormitory privileges unless satisfactory arrangement is made promptly with the Business Office, Refunds, when approved, will be made